 Applicants requesting Spring enrollment should complete the Early Action Common Application.
-Once submitted they should send a request to the Director of Admissions and Enrollment Management requesting consideration.
+Once submitted they should send a request to the Director of Admissions requesting consideration.
 Spring enrollment is generally difficult, however it is possible.

-MMA is an exclusive member of the Common Application and the application will be available August 1.
+MMA offers their application via the Common Application and SCOIR and the application will be available August 1.
 Visit the Admissions site at www.mainemaritime.edu to apply.
 There is a \$50 application fee.

-As early as possible after the initial submission of the completed Common Application form, the following items must be forwarded to the Director of Admissions and Enrollment Management:
+As early as possible after the initial submission of the completed Common Application form, the following items must be forwarded to the Director of Admissions:

 - 1. A high school transcript including courses scheduled for the senior year (for those applying as a First Time Freshman).
 Applicants who have attended another post-secondary institution please refer to the Transfer Student section. - 2.
 A letter of recommendation from your guidance/college counselor or another high school official. - 3.
-Results of either the College Entrance Examination Board SAT or the American College Testing Program (ACT).
+OPTIONAL: Results of either the College Entrance Examination Board SAT or the American College Testing Program (ACT).
 MMA will superscore across multiple tests and both SAT's and ACT's.